Development assistance in Vietnam

 Aus4Skills: Design of non-scholarship HRD components | 2017 | Design document |

-Aus4Skills fact sheet | 2017 | Fact sheet |
+Aus4Skills fact sheet | 2022 | Fact sheet |

 Related links

-- Australia Awards–Vietnam
+- Australia Awards–Vietnam website

-- DFAT: Australia Awards
+- DFAT Australia Awards website

-- DFAT: Australia Awards Fellowships
+- DFAT Australia Awards Fellowships website

 The Vietnam Provincial Governance and Public Administration Performance Index

-PAPI is a policy monitoring tool that measure provinces' performance of governance and public administration (i.e. outputs of local governance, public administration and public services that are experienced by citizens at the provincial level) based on experiences and feedback of citizens (men and women) randomly selected from all 63 provinces in Vietnam.
+PAPI is a policy monitoring tool that measures provinces' performance of governance and public administration (i.e. outputs of local governance, public administration and public services that are experienced by citizens at the provincial level) based on experiences and feedback of citizens (men and women) randomly selected from all 63 provinces in Vietnam.

 Related links